 The image below shows a newspaper article which reports an apparent ‘Unprovoked’ Assault.
 As amusing as it seems, I do not believe that it was unprovoked.
 Family members who knew Emma personally, have all told me that she would be able to stick up for herself as she could be fiery, but she would have never caused something unprovoked.

-In 1917 the House family moved from Fawley, Hampshire to Paull, East Yorkshire.
+In 1919 the House family moved from Fawley, Hampshire to Paull, East Yorkshire.
 This was because George House had been posted at Paull Battery.
 He was a Royal Marine and had been given the opportunity, after his discharge from the forces.
+My grandmother told me that Emma never liked living in the north – she preferred it down south.

 Emma enjoyed going to the Royal Oak pub in Paull and enjoyed drinking a Whisky and Peppermint.
 My grandmother’s cousins have told me that Emma always had a pig in the sty, ready for Christmas.
 She would hang the pig up in the house, after preserving it for future use.